Code of Conduct

 8) Do not celebrate your opponent's missed shots.

-10) If you cannot attend a game, a spare should be arranged and notification given to your skip.
+10) If you cannot attend a game, you should arrange a spare and notify your skip.